eForms Logo

 Signing Requirements: No laws but recommended to be notarized.

-Real Estate Power of Attorney – For the benefit of an individual that owns real property where they may use someone else to have some or full control over the decisions in reference to a purchase and sale or management.
-The document can be structured to be durable and nondurable.
+Real Estate Power of Attorney – Allows a property owner to give someone else partial or full control over decisions regarding purchase, sale, or management.
+It can be structured to be durable or nondurable.

 Revocation of a Power of Attorney – Can be used to revoke a power of attorney.
 A revocation can only be signed by the principal if the principal is of sound mind.